ohler55/graphql-test-tool/example/solid-quick.md

 Instead of going into detail here of how the application was put together is would be better to read the details in the [README.md](https://github.com/UHN/ggql/tree/master/examples/reflection/README.md) file for the example.
-The only changes to that example were the addition of a command option to set the port and support for the `/graphql/schema` URL path to return the schema as SDL.
+A few changes to the example we made to add a command option to set the port and support for the `/graphql/schema` URL path to return the schema as SDL.
+Additions were also made to add the mutation needed to make the example more interesting.

 A [GGql](https://github.com/UHN/ggql) root object is able to return the formatted schema that it is serving.
 By adding an HTTP handler to